In this article:

 The ringworm rash can occur on any area of the body.
 This infection is mostly superficial, which means that the fungus thrives only on the first layer of the skin (stratum corneum).
 (1)

-“Ringworm” is a misnomer as it is not caused by worms but by a specific species of fungus called dermatophytes that live on the skin, hair, and nails.
+“Ringworm” is a misnomer as it is not caused by worms but by a specific species of fungus called dermatophytes, which live on the skin, hair, and nails.

 Dermatophytes can also cause: